Skip to Main Content

 Activity Note

-Getting on/off a motorcoach; driving about 240 miles, approximately 4.5 hours.
-Walking approximately 0.5 mile throughout the day.
+Getting on/off a motorcoach; driving about 240 miles, approximately 4.5 hours riding time.
+Walking about 1/2 mile throughout the day.
 Standing and walking at a slow pace for up to 1 hour per activity.
 Must carry all belongings across the border and walk 200 feet.
 Keep passports on hand for border crossing.
-No fruits, vegetables, cheese, meats nor plants are permitted into Mexico.
+No fruits, vegetables, cheese, meats, nor plants are permitted into Mexico.

 Breakfast: